 EPSRC Vacation Bursaries for students in year 2 or year 3 (but not finalists) to enable them to gain first-hand experience of scientific research.
 Each year Durham University is awarded a number of bursaries.
-Members of Physics staff in the EPSRC research area who are able to host students over the summer supply project summaries and these will be advertised, with the application process in February.
+Members of Physics staff in the EPSRC research area who are able to host students over the summer supply project summaries and these will be advertised, with the application process normally in February.
 A selection procedure will be arranged by the Head of Department and successful applicants will be notified.
 Further details are available on the University's EPSRC Vacation Bursaries page, including a link to the EPSRC's eligibility criteria.
-Departmental deadline 1st March 2013.
+The Departmental deadline has not been set for 2014.

 Summer studentships in the Durham Physics Department, available to current undergraduates.